Image of status for Common Dolphin, showing Good result, declining trend and medium data confidence.

 Credit: Dolphin Research Institute

-since this species first established residency in 2005.
-The third generation currently comprises 6 individuals born between 2019 and 2023.
-Currently, a total of 64 known calves have been born to known, catalogued individuals and that have used Port Phillip.
-Of the 64 known calves, 21 of them have successfully been tracked by DRI after they have left their cow's side.
-These individuals have been added to the catalogue of 153 dolphins.
+since this species first established residency.
+The third generation currently comprises 8 individuals born between 2019 and 2024.
+Currently, a total of 67 known calves have been born to known, catalogued individuals and that have used Port Phillip.
+Of the 67 known calves, 27 of them have successfully been tracked by the Dolphin Research Institute (DRI) after they have left their cow's side.
+These individuals have been added to the catalogue of 165 dolphins.
 Estimates of calving rates and survivorship are currently being calculated and will be included in future reporting.

 Anthropogenic pressures on these dolphins are evident through significant physical trauma to some animals.
 It is unknown whether these injuries were acquired within or outside of Port Phillip.
 However, they appear to recover well, showing resilience to the pressures of living in an urban environment.